programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 pip install google-cloud-storage
 ```

-The code below adapts the code from the [Google Vision documentation](https://cloud.google.com/vision/docs/pdf) to work with batches instead of individual files and to save the full text outputs.\
+The code below adapts the code from the [Google Vision documentation](https://cloud.google.com/vision/docs/pdf) to work with batches instead of individual files and to save the full-text outputs.\
 \
 Google Vision takes single files stored in Cloud Storage buckets as input.
-Therefore, the code iterates through a directory stored locally to upload the file in the Cloud Storage, request the full text annotation of the pdf, read the [JSON](https://en.wikipedia.org/wiki/JSON) output files stored in the Cloud Storage and save the full-text OCR reponses locally.\
+Therefore, the code iterates through a directory stored locally to upload the file in the Cloud Storage, request the full-text annotation of the PDF, and read the [JSON](https://en.wikipedia.org/wiki/JSON) output files stored in the Cloud Storage and save the full-text OCR responses locally.\
 \
-To begin, you will need to import the libraries (`google-cloud-storage` and `google-cloude-vision`) that you installed in the Setup section, as well as the built-in libraries `os` and `json`.
+To begin, you will need to import the libraries (`google-cloud-storage` and `google-cloud-vision`) that you installed in the Setup section, as well as the built-in libraries `os` and `json`.

 ```
 import os